 Reservation in India is the process to facilitate the backward section of the society in scholarship, education, and jobs.
 It is designed for people who have encountered historical injustice and for people belonging to scheduled cast or scheduled tribes.
-Reservation is offered in the form of quota-based affirmative action and it is governed by constitutional laws, local rules & regulations and statutory laws.
-The reservation system in India combines a variety of initiatives like reserving access to seats in government jobs, legislatures and to enrolment in higher studies.
+Reservation is offered in the form of quota-based affirmative action and it is governed by constitutional laws, local rules & regulations, and statutory laws.
+The reservation system in India combines a variety of initiatives like reserving access to seats in government jobs, legislatures, and to enrolment in higher studies.

-The Reservation System in India Brief:
+Reservation System in India:

-Why Reservation System in India Was Launched?
+Why Reservation in India Was Launched?